Characterizing divergence and thickness in right-angled Coxeter groups: Main theorems

-where $C$ depends only on $|V(\Gamma)|$ and~$k$. \end{proof}
+where $C$ depends only on $\Gamma$ and~$k$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{intro_thm:char}] Suppose first that the hypergraph index of $\Gamma$ is $\infty$.
+\begin{theorem}[Theorem A] Let $W_\Gamma$ be a RACG and $k \ge 0$ an integer.
+Then the following are equivalent: \begin{enumerate} \item The hypergraph index of $\Gamma$ is $k$. \item The divergence of $W_\Gamma$ is $r^{k+1}$, and the Cayley graph of $W_\Gamma$ contains a periodic geodesic with geodesic divergence $r^{k+1}$. \item The group $W_\Gamma$ is strongly thick of order $k$. \end{enumerate} \end{theorem} \begin{proof} Suppose first that the hypergraph index of $\Gamma$ is $\infty$.
 It then follows that $W_\Gamma$ is relatively hyperbolic (see \cite{Levcovitz-thick}).
 Thus, $W_\Gamma$ has either exponential divergence or infinite divergence \cite{Sisto}[Theorem~1.3], and $W_\Gamma$ is not strongly thick \cite{Behrstock-Drutu-Mosher}.

 Thus, we may suppose that $W_\Gamma$ has hypergraph index a non-negative integer $k$.
-It then follows that $W_\Gamma$ is strongly thick of order at most $k$ by Theorem \ref{thm:hi_bounds_thick}, and has divergence function bound above by the function $r^{k+1}$ by Theorem \ref{thm_thick_bounds_div}.
+Consequently, $W_\Gamma$ is strongly thick of order at most $k$ by Theorem \ref{thm:hi_bounds_thick} and has divergence function bounded above by the function $r^{k+1}$ by Theorem \ref{thm_thick_bounds_div}.
 By Theorem \ref{intro_thm:div}, $W_\Gamma$ contains a periodic geodesic with geodesic divergence the function $r^{k+1}$ and, consequently, $W_\Gamma$ has divergence function bound below by $r^{k+1}$.
 Thus, $W_\Gamma$ has divergence exactly $r^{k+1}$.
-Applying Theorem \ref{thm_thick_bounds_div} once more, we see that $W_\Gamma$ is strongly thick of order exactly $k$.
-The theorem now follows. \end{proof}
+Applying Theorem \ref{thm_thick_bounds_div} once more, we see that $W_\Gamma$ is strongly thick of order exactly $k$. \end{proof}

-\begin{proof}[Proof of Corollary \ref{intro_cor}] Let $W_\Gamma$ be a RACG.
-If the hypergraph index of $\Gamma$ is $\infty$, then $W_\Gamma$ is relatively hyperbolic (see \cite{Levcovitz-thick}) and has divergence an exponential function if one-ended \cite{Sisto}[Theorem~1.3] and has infinite divergence if it is finite, infinite-ended or two-ended.
-Otherwise, the hypergraph index of $\Gamma$ is an integer and $W_\Gamma$ has divergence a polynomial function by Theorem~\ref{intro_thm:char}. \end{proof}